Breaking News From ADA 2020

 - Additionally, new late-breaking data demonstrated use of its FreeStyle Libre system is associated with significant reduction in HbA1c levels for people living with type 2 diabetes on either long-acting insulin or non-insulin therapy.

 - Medtronic presented results from its U.S. pivotal trial of its investigational MiniMed™ 780G Advanced Hybrid Closed Loop (AHCL) system.
 Results of the 90-day showed improved A1C, Time in Range and higher user satisfaction scores.

 - Insulet also presented the results of their pre-pivotal trial of Omnipod 5, powered by Horizon.
 Omnipod 5 demonstrated improved Time in Range, A1C, and 97 percent of time spent in closed loop.
 The pivotal trial for the device is currently underway, expecting to ship in the second half of 2021 in the US.

 Thursday, June 11 2020

 - Medtronic announced CE Marking (European Approval) of its MiniMed™ 780G system, a next generation closed loop insulin pump system.
-The 780G system enables the personalization of glucose goals with an adjustable target setting as low as 100 mg/dL, and is expected to begin shipping this Fall in select countries in Europe.
+The 780G system enables the personalization of blood glucose goals with an adjustable target setting as low as 5.5 mmol/L100 mg/dL, and is expected to begin shipping this fall in select countries in Europe.